hellkite500/adhydro-training/ADHydro_training.md

     `python /scripts/forcing/nwm/nwm_2.0_to_adhydro.py -s 2019-07-01:00 -e 2019-12-31:23 -m -76 -c 2 /data /data/forcing/data/`

 5. Do drain-down run.
+    You can set up the data directory and edit the superfile form the host machine terminal.

+    In the \<project path\>/training_data directory:

     Create a directory called `drain_down` and copy the `mesh_massage` superfile to this directory.

     `cp mesh_massage/superfile.ini drain_down/`

     Now we need to turn off the ASCII initialization and use the mesh_massage generated netCDF files.
+Open the `drain_down/superfile.ini` file in your favorite editor.

     Edit line 33, comment the line out with a ; or set the value to `false`.